lipe-dev/gc-summary/README.md

 While it does technically work, the code quickly devolved into a super complex and impossible to maintain setup with tones of nested arrays within nested arrays of objects containing more arrays.

 If I had to do any actual maintenance on this codebase I think I would just throw it away and rebuild it from scratch.

+With all that said, it's still a fun tool that I made in an afternoon to share with my guildmates (it beats our previous google docs setup lol)